What is DEI? Why Diversity, Equity and Inclusion Matters in HR

 2. Review your hiring process

 DEI issues often stem from a flawed hiring process.
-There are some common problems to look out for, such as a lack of diversity in the hiring panel.
+There are some common problems to look out for, such as a lack of diversity in the hiring panel or inflexible education requirements.
 You may also find that you need to spread your net wider and advertise for candidates in new markets.

 Remember to measure each step of your hiring process, from applications received to interviews arranged to final offers.
 This data will help to identify any DEI issues that might stand in the way of building a diverse team.

 3. Build an employee consultation group

 How do you assess your culture while also getting feedback on your processes and employee documents?
 Simple – just ask the team.
 Try bringing a group of employees together to share their experiences of diversity, equity, and inclusion.

 If you organize such a group, then be sure to keep in touch and offer feedback on their suggestions.
 When people see that these consultation groups are leading to real change, they will understand that you’re genuinely committed to DEI.